COVID-19 Reopening Matrix

 SchoolsSchools are open.

-• Schools, cinemas, restaurants, airports, etc. have reopened (some will be reopening as of 29 May).
+• Schools, cinemas, restaurants, airports, etc. are open.

 • Population, as well as workers (even if not residing in Luxembourg), will be all tested in order to have a general map of the COVID-19 situation as well as in isolate positive cases and trace people in contact with these positive cases within the last week where possible.